anil-maurya/quickIdea/README.md

 ## Overview

-The Idea Recorder Chrome Extension is a productivity tool designed to help users capture their ideas conveniently while working on other tasks.
+The QuickIdea Chrome Extension is a productivity tool designed to help users capture their ideas conveniently while working on other tasks.
 It allows users to record their thoughts, tasks, or any inspiration they come across without interrupting their workflow.
 With a simple keyboard shortcut, users can access the extension, making it easy to capture and revisit their ideas later.

 ## Problem Statement